getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 ### Structure

-This tutorial is split into three sections:
+This tutorial is split into four sections:
 - Install Visual Studio Code and the AppMap extension
 - Setup and build the `Spring-PetClinic` application locally
+- Setup AppMap recording
-- Setup, record and open AppMaps recorded from tests
+- Record and open AppMaps recorded from tests.

 # Install Visual Studio Code & the AppMap extension